AMReX-Combustion/PeleLM/Docs/source/Tutorials_1.rst

      | |c| |
      +-----+

 This initial solution is constructed via the routine ``init_data()``, in the file ``Prob_nd.F90``.
-Additional information are provided as comments, for the eager reader, but nothing is required from the user at this point.
+Additional information is provided as comments in this file for the eager reader, but nothing is required from the user at this point.

 Numerical scheme